-The items are summed with no reverse coding to calculate a score for each scale (ranging from 2 to 8).

-3.2.2 Recruitment and data completeness
+Total scores on each scale range from 2 (minimum) to 8 (maximum).
+Higher scores indicate increased utilization of that specific coping strategy.In case of a missing item on the scale the score is set to missing.3.2.2 Recruitment and data completeness

 A CONSORT style flow diagram will be used to display data completeness and patient throughput from eligibility screening, invitation, study acceptance and final follow-up visit.
 This information will be made available to the TMG and DMEC on request and as regular reports.
 The following will also be reported: